Texas Just Doubled Down on School Safety – What This Means for Your District

 Budget Accountability – Enhanced funding comes with reporting requirements and performance expectations.

-Many requirements take effect with the 2025-2026 school year.
+Many requirements have already taken effect with the 2025-2026 school year.
 Districts need implementation strategies that address both immediate compliance and long-term security effectiveness.

 Getting Implementation Right